rajabishek/swift-essentials/manuscript/03_xml.md

     }
 }
 ```
 The above code makes a http GET request to the link present in the link variable.
-Since the link represents a static xml file that is hosted on the server the response of the request will be the xml data.
+Since the link represents a static XML file that is hosted on the server the response of the request will be the XML data.
 The link could also be an API that returns the data in XML format.

 Once the XML data is downloaded it is made available in data variable ( which is of type NSData? ) of the completion handler.
 The entire process of making and sending the request and waiting for the response is performed in the background thread by the networking API so that the UI remains responsive.
-The callback handler that we provide to the dataTaskWithUrl method of the defaultSession object is also called from the background thread only after the data becomes available, thefore we must remember that any code that we write inside of the completion handler does not run in the main thread.
+The callback handler that we provide to the dataTaskWithUrl method of the defaultSession object is also called from the background thread only after the data becomes available, therefore we must remember that any code that we write inside of the completion handler does not run in the main thread.

 To understand more about the above code, I would suggest you to read the following.
 They will give you a lot more insight on how we can use the NSURLSession class, which is a complete suite of networking API methods for uploading and downloading content via HTTP.